Enphase vs SolarEdge inverters: reliability, specs, features

 In general, a microinverter-based system will be the most expensive option, a power optimizer-based system will be somewhat cheaper, and a string inverter will be the least expensive.

-Both systems also let you see how much power each solar panel generates, which is a great feature to help you monitor the health of your system and to know when one panel might be having a problem.
+Both systems also let you see how much power each individual panel generates, which is a great feature to help you monitor the health of your system and to know when one panel might be having a problem.

-You can preview what this system looks by checking out any of the public systems that are available on the web.
+You can preview what this looks like by checking out any of the public systems that are available on the web.
 While the web portals that SolarEdge and Enphase provide don’t match exactly what their smartphone apps look like, it gives you a good idea of the detail available.

 Enphase vs SolarEdge: which should you choose?

-Last note: a string inverter might be just fine
+Final note: a string inverter might be just fine

-Finally, it should be noted that if your solar panels are being installed on a single flat section of roof and you have no shading issues, your best option might be a string inverter.
+Finally, it should be noted that if your solar panels are being installed on a single flat section of roof and you have no shading issues, your best value might be a string inverter.
 While a 10 year warranty for a single inverter is typical (meaning that you should plan for at least one replacement during your system’s lifetime), the cost of a string inverter is also considerably cheaper than microinverters or power optimizers.
 In addition, the labor cost of replacement is lower because you don’t have to go up to the roof to replace components.
 Read our guide to solar inverters to learn more about this topic.